wing5wong/artisan-whs-static/source/_events/2021-07-25_battle-of-the-houses-2021.md

 ---
-title: Battle of the Houses 2021
+title: "Battle of the Houses 2021 - postponed "
 date: 2021-08-18T21:54:16.407Z
 ---
 LET THE BATTLE BEGIN!!